joekottke/python-grpc-ssl/README.md

 This is expected and acceptable as the client certificate won't be used for server identification, only client identification (see note above).

-## TLS Server Identification and Authentication
+## TLS Server Identification and Encryption

-### Client trusts the certificate authority cert, thus the server.
+### Client trusts the certificate authority certificate, and thus the server certificate.

 This is similar to the browser use-case, where the browser has (pre-installed) all of the public Certificate Authority certificates installed in the browser or system trust store.